karthikramesh89/webbreaker/docs/README.md

 This is a complete example of what will be generated under ~/.webbreaker/config.ini on the first WebBreaker run

-To import your own config file just put 'config.ini' into ~/.webbreaker/config.ini
+To import your own config settings, overwrite or modify `~/.webbreaker/config.ini`

 ### Example `example_config`
 ````ini
 [fortify]